mitsuhiko/lucumr/2023/12/25/life-and-death-of-open-source.rst

 This Christmas I `received a 3D printer
 <https://twitter.com/mitsuhiko/status/1738930820998369593>`__ and I love
 it for two reasons.
 Firstly, it was an unexpected gift from my wonderful wife, who chose it.
-She picked really well balancing my love for both Open Source and user friendly technology.
-She organized a brand new `Bambu Lab A1 <https://bambulab.com/en/a1>`__ 3D printer.
-It has been a few years since I toyed around with 3D printing and it was mostly in the context of other people assembling printers.
+She organized me a brand new `Bambu Lab A1
+<https://bambulab.com/en/a1>`__ 3D printer.
+It has been a few years since
+I toyed around with 3D printing and it was mostly in the context of other people assembling printers.
 That's because even though I love toying around with software, I cannot say the same for hardware.
 This printer, however, is remarkably easy to set up and use, significantly boosting my enjoyment in this hobby.
+For this purchase she had to balance my love for Open Source with user friendly technology and I think given the good experience, she chose well.

 The printer comes with a brief guide for the initial setup.
 In about 15 minutes of removing some screws and mounting some components we were off